Global Fund chief quits after funding cuts

 "My priorities at the Global Fund are to achieve maximum efficiency, accountability and concrete results that save lives," Jaramillo said in a statement.

-"In essence, we will start with a reorganisation that emphasises simplicity, discipline and rigour, with grant-management as the core activity of the institution."
+"In essence, we will start with a reorganization that emphasizes simplicity, discipline and rigor, with grant-management as the core activity of the institution."

 The AIDS Healthcare Foundation, which treats 123,000 people with HIV/AIDS in 26 countries, said it had been calling for Kazatchkine to go since September.